General Admissions FAQ

 How many of the graduate students in the department receive funding?

 Every qualified graduate student is funded in our program.
-Students that have a qualifying MA are funded for 4 years.
-Students without a qualifying MA are funded for 4 years and 9 months.
+Students are funded for 5 years.

 How do I apply for financial aid?